← Back to Training Dictionary

 How to Train in Zone 2

-Most of your training (80% or more) should be in Zone 2.
+Most of your training (some say as much as 80% or more n truly polarized plans) should be in Zone 2.
 This means long, steady rides where you can maintain a conversation without gasping for breath.
+Here is a great example of what Zone 2 looks like in practice for someone riding an indoor trainer.